randandrambles/100-days-of-code/log.md

 **Thoughts:** Today I started work to connect my complain portal with Firebase again.I choose Firebase because it don't require typical coding like MySQL.
 It was little bit challenging but in the end I succeeded.
 .
 **Link to work:** [Github link] (https://github.com/randandrambles/Android-ComplainPortal)

+### Day 3: April 12, 2020

+**Today's Progress**: Created About me fragment & splash screen for Android complain portal

+**Thoughts:** Today I started work to connect my complain portal with Firebase again.I choose Firebase because it don't require typical coding like MySQL.
+It was little bit challenging but in the end I succeeded.
+.
+**Link to work:** [Github link] (https://github.com/randandrambles/Android-ComplainPortal)